sigibeem/hackson6th_teamB/README.md

 ### create packages(If you want to start a new project)
     docker-compose run --rm web-front sh -c "yarn create react-app . --template typescript"

-### If you are joining a project,　type the following command in web-front directory
+### If you are joining our project,　type the following command in web-front directory
     "yarn install"

 ### run server